alainseys/project_creativecommons.org/CONTRIBUTING.md

 The content importer contains a menu called "CC".
 The CC menu is intended to represent the main navigation.
 It will also be served via the API for downstream projects like the CC Global Headers.

-Go to the Menus -> [Manage Locations](http://127.0.0.1:8000/wp-admin/nav-menus.php?action=locations) screen and make sure the CC menu is in the Main navigation location.
+Go to the Appearance -> Menus -> [Manage Locations](http://127.0.0.1:8000/wp-admin/nav-menus.php?action=locations) screen and make sure the CC menu is in the Main navigation location.

 #### Enable URL rewrites for clean API URLs